-To request a school presentation from Olympian Julia Clukey for the spring of 2016, please inquire by email or fill out the presentation request form.
+To request a school presentation from Olympian Julia Clukey for 2017, please inquire by email or fill out the presentation request form.
 Julia’s presentations are made possible at no charge to schools as part of her “Julia Inspires” campaign.
 Please be sure to include your school name, available dates and contact information.
 All schools must be able to provide a microphone, laptop/DVD player, video projector and large presentation screen (8 ft. or larger).

 What schools are saying about Julia Clukey’s presentation…

 In April, Olympian Julia Clukey shared her presentation to more than 200 students at North Yarmouth Academy.
 After the presentation, North Yarmouth Academy’s Interim Head of School, John Drisko spoke about the experience.

 Julia Clukey’s presentation is the perfect blend of her re-telling of impressive personal accomplishments and motivation for her audience.
 She encourages students and adults alike to dream big AND provides valuable insight as to how to achieve those big dreams.
 She also reminded everyone that geography (being from Maine) in no way limits what you can accomplish.
 I thought the way she talked about 4 very relatable ideas: creating opportunities, working hard, overcoming adversity, and having courage—while sprinkling in her own personal experiences with each of those—was incredibly engaging and effective.
 It is not easy to keep a room full of middle schoolers interested in what you are saying—but she did it with ease throughout her presentation.
 My favorite part, is that I really do think every person walked out of that auditorium thinking that they can achieve bigger things than they had imagined.